ntno/ntno.net/docs/research/2014-sms-and-web-based-apps.md

 ### Project History
 This research project was inspired by work done during the 2014 Tri-Co Hackathon by the NextNextBlueBus team:

-- Rachel Li  		BMC '14
+- Rachel Li, BMC '14
-- Yijun Zhou		BMC '15
+- Yijun Zhou, BMC '15
-- Natan Organick	BMC '15
+- Natan Organick, BMC '15

 The NextBlueBus app created as part of this research project is not directly connected to Angie Chen's (BMC '16) Android application, which you can find [here](https://play.google.com/store/apps/details?id=com.aychen0110){target=_blank}.
 <br>